API Usage

 Verb: POST

-Path: https://api.noteshred.com/v1/notes
+Path: https://www.noteshred.com/api/v2/notes

-- title (A short title for your note)
+A short title for your note

-- shred_method (1 = Shred after reading, 2 = Shred later)
+1 = Shred after reading or 2 = Shred later

-- time_period (Only if shred_method = 2.
-Options are hours, days or weeks)
+Only if shred_method = 2.
+Options are hours, days or weeks

 Example Request JSON

-{ "title": "My Super Secret Note", "shred_method": "1", "hint": "what was the password for server1?", "password": "some_password_123", "content": "This is the super secret content", "recipients": ["user1@example.com","user2@example.com"] }
+--data '{"title": "My Super Secret Note","shred_method": "1", "password": "some_password_123", "content": "This is the super secret content", "recipients": "user1@example.com"}' \

 Index